 Field/setting Description Browse Click this button to import a certificate file.
 Then you can: Click Show to view the certificate's content.
 Click Remove to delete the installed certificate if it is inappropriate.
-Now that you have set the SMTP settings, you can test it to ensure it works properly.
-Type the recipient's email address in the 'Recipient email addresses' field.
-Use a comma to separate multiple Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
-After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet. email addresses.
-Click Send Test Email.
-Check if the recipient(s) receives the email successfully.
-Click Save.
+Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
+After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.